 Common wasps increase in numbers here in summer as the area contains large amounts of beech forest, full of honeydew.

-The RNRP was established within the Nelson Lakes National Park as one of six Department of Conservation 'mainland islands.'
+The RNRP was established within the Nelson Lakes National Park as one of six DOC 'mainland islands.'

 A major focus is on conducting research into pest management and sharing the lessons learnt.